 Join Our CSA: Community Supported Agriculture

 Jersey Fresh & homegrown!!
-Community Supported Agriculture allows individuals to have direct access to high quality, fresh produce grown locally by local farmers.
+VonThun Farms CSA Program allows its members to have direct, 20 week access to high quality, fresh produce grown locally (South Brunswick) by our very own farmers!

 View a COMPARISON of our various share sizes.

 When you become a member of VonThun Farms CSA Program, you’re purchasing a “share” of vegetables from the farm.
-Traditionally, our CSA program has been 18 weeks.
-We will expand the program for 2013, and for 20 weeks of our growing season, our knowledgeable staff will once again package a share of produce just for you to receive.
+Our CSA program is for 20 weeks during our growing season.
+Throughout those 20 weeks, our knowledgeable staff will package a share of produce just for you.
 CSA members pay for an entire season of produce up front before the season starts and before the crops are ready to be picked.
 This early bulk payment enables our farmer to plan for the season, purchase seed, make equipment repairs, and more.

 Our full shares typically include 6-8 types of vegetables per week, enough for the average family, & is our BEST VALUE.
 Our half share usually contain 5-6 types of vegetables each week, enough for a small or young family, & is a GREAT VALUE that provides great savings.
 Our personal shares are equivalent to a quarter share.
 Personal shares will most typically contain 4-5 types of vegetables each week, and is designed for individuals or 2-person families.